vaibhavmali-git/weather-app-digital-paani-task/README.md

 To replace the OpenWeatherMap API key with your own key, follow these steps:

+1.Obtain an API key from [OpenWeatherMap](https://openweathermap.org/api).
+You need to create an account to get an API key.
-1. Open the `Context` file in your project.
+2. Open the `Context` file in your project.
-2. Find the section where the API key is defined.
+3. Find the section where the API key is defined.
 It might look something like this:

    ```javascript
    const fetchWeather = async () => {